 When the State of Montana needed to distribute $1.25B in CARES Act funding quickly, working with Submittable’s Implementation Team, their grant was up and running within weeks.
 (In fact, the average Submittable client launches even a robust new program in just 14 days.)
 In the State of Montana’s case, extensive preparation with Submittable’s professionals proved essential—they received over 5,000 applications within the first 24 hours.

 Anticipating a high volume of submissions is where the other side of a partnership in the work proves critical: Submittable will help your applicants.
 Submittable offers real, human, helpful technical support to your applicants.
-People are hurting and scared right now—the last thing they need is to run into burdens when they are asking for help.
+In emergencies, people are hurting and scared.
+The last thing they need is to run into burdens when they are asking for help.
 Submittable’s technical support team has deep experience working with grant applicants, answering their questions and helping them troubleshoot any issues.
 We resolve 76% of applicant questions on our first response.
 We will never tell someone we can’t help them or try to push them off to someone else.

 Crucially, we also connect the dots for you based on what we hear from applicants.
 For example, our technical support team may notice an influx in questions from applicants if a certain question proves confusing, or guidelines are unclear.
 We’ll then work with you to resolve the issue and improve the applicant experience.

 I personally appreciate the support folks and that we received feedback from support.
 If they saw a particular portion of an application folks were having an issue with, and if they had a potential improvement that would maybe help applicants be more successful, they’d let us know.
 So that feedback was appreciated.Angie Nelson, Senior Budget Analyst, State of Montana

 In the case of the State of Montana, with feedback from the Submittable team, they edited their application form to make it smoother for applicants using mobile phones.